-Open/DVD, Teletext and DVB Subtitles, Closed CaptionsEZTitles is designed to be world-class professional subtitling software.
-It complies with all the TV broadcast, film, DVD and Blu-ray standards.
+Streaming Services and Open subtitlesEZTitles is designed to be a world-class professional subtitling software so it complies with all the TV broadcast, streaming services as Disney+, Netflix, Apple TV+, Amazon Prime or others, film, NLE, 4k, HD, Blu-ray and DVD standards.

 Cloud ServicesYou can connect EZTitles to your preferred Cloud Storage service – Google Drive or Dropbox.
 Not only will you be able to keep your files in sync on all your devices, but you will also have your settings, keyboard shortcuts, auto correct and spell checker dictionaries, project templates and program visual layout synchronized.